fabiomattei/uddocs/_baseresources/ajaxbuttons.md

 }
 {% endhighlight %}

-The button can link a form, in this case all form fields are sent with the request.
+The button can **link a form**, using the property *dataudformid*, in this case all form fields are sent with the request.

 {% highlight json %}
 {